carlosgj/ashcomm/README.md

 There's no reason it shouldn't run on a Windows system that has Python3 installed.

+So far, I've tested the program on a standard Z12 receiver and on a Z12-REF reference station.
+I have a micro-Z reference station and will try to test that soon.

+At present, the program is limited to streaming data from the receiver and converting it to RINEX output files.
+I want to add the ability to download and manage files stored in the receiver.
+That will take a bit more work because the Z12 and micro-Z have very different file systems.

 ashcomm.py has a number of command line options, most of which are used to populate the RINEX report header.
 The "runash.sh" shell script includes them all and can be used as a template.